 If you’re coming to the UK from Ukraine, check what you need to do before you travel and what to do after you arrive(opens in new window).

-Check if you are eligible for an international relocation payment worth £10,000
+Get an international relocation payment (IRP) worth up to £10,000

-You already have the right to work or train as a teacher in England if you are in the UK on (one of the following):
+You already have the right to train or work as a teacher in England if you’re in the UK on one of the following visas:

 If you’re not sure of the status of your visa, check: